Invitation to Non-members

 We start with a Selfie Competition.
 A ‘selfie’ is a picture of yourself taken by yourself using a handheld camera/phone camera.
 Selfie sticks are allowed, but tripods and remote controls are not allowed.
 You can enter up to 3 photos, for digital projection, but please rate them in order of importance e.g. A, B, C etc, in case we have to restrict the number of photos that we show.
 More information is available here: Competitions Page.
 The audience will be the judges and will vote for 1st, 2nd, 3rd places, Highly Commended and Commended.
 The Dall Cup will be awarded to the winner of this competition.

 The second part of the evening will be an Audiovisual Competition.
 You are invited to submit an audiovisual presentation of up to 5 minutes duration.
-It can include images, video clips or a combination of the two.
-You can add text, music or sound as you wish.
-For details, see the internal competitions page.
+Full details of the rules are on the internal competitions page and you must abide by these rules.
 The Simpson Cup will be awarded to the winner of this competition .

 Mar 18 AGM / Member talk.
+POSTPONED.
+In an effort to combat coronavirus, the AGM is postponed until further notice.
 The first part of the evening will be devoted to our Annual General Meeting.
 There should be time later for a member presentation, or an auction of equipment, if required.

-Mar 25 End of Term Dinner with prize-giving.
+Mar 25 End of Season Dinner with prize-giving.
 All PPS members and partners are welcome.
+POSTPONED.
+In an effort to combat coronavirus, this dinner is postponed until further notice.